8 Biggest Snapchat Scams of 2024 and What To Do About Them

 Should I let my kids use Snapchat?

-Snapchat is safe for young people, ranging from teens to young adults.
-Snapchat’s Family Center and parents' guide both have plenty of information on how the app interacts with kids.
-Be sure to adjust your child’s story and map content in their privacy settings before they get started using Snapchat.
+Snapchat is safe for teens and young adults.
+The app’s Family Center and parents' guide both have plenty of information on how it interacts with kids.
+Be sure to adjust your child’s story and map content in their privacy settings before they start using Snapchat.

 Bottom line

-The biggest Snapchat scams mirror other social media scams.
-The common thread is that there is a fraudster on the other side of your screen who is attempting to obtain your financial details by any means necessary.
+The biggest Snapchat scams mirror other social media scams (AKA social engineering scams).
+The common thread is that a fraudster is on the other side of your screen, attempting to obtain your financial details by any means necessary.

 4.9